Peyronie’s Disease Treatment in Northern Virginia

 The board-certified urologists at Potomac Urology specialize in the treatment and diagnosis of Peyronie’s disease.
-If you’re experiencing symptoms of Peyronie’s disease, contact us today to schedule an appointment in Alexandria or Woodbridge.
-Give our office a call at (703) 680-2111 or request an appointment through our secure online form.
+If you’re experiencing symptoms of Peyronie’s disease, contact us today to schedule an appointment in Alexandria, National Harbor, or Woodbridge.

 How Does the Penis Normally Work?

 The main roles of the penis are to carry urine out of the body and sperm into the woman’s vagina.

 There are 3 tubes inside the penis.
 One is called the urethra for urine.
 The other 2 tubes are called the corpora cavernosa which fill with blood to create an erection.

 What are Signs of Peyronie’s Disease?

 Signs that you may have Peyronie’s disease are: